 Hurricanes

 October is the tail end of hurricane season.
-Since 1985, the Walt Disney World parks have had to close nine times due to Hurricanes.
-Two closures were in August, six were in September, and one was in October.
+Since 1985, the Walt Disney World parks have had to close ten times due to Hurricanes.
+Two closures were in August, six were in September, and two were in October, most recently in 2024.
 The closures ranged from 0.5 days to 2.5 days.

 Typically the hurricane won’t be a safety issue for you, and it shouldn’t have significant financial implications.